Unwanted foreign seeds popping up in Rowan County mailboxes - Salisbury Post

 • a picture of the seeds and the package

-After reporting the seeds, people should place them in a ziplock bag.
+After reporting the seeds, people should place them in a Ziploc bag.

 Wilson said the mystery seeds had been reported in 58 North Carolina counties at last count.
 Albertson and Wilson both said the seeds have been of different shapes and colors.
 Albertson said some seeds look like lettuce or pumpkin seeds while others appear to be circular beads.
 Wilson has seen some that appear to be flower seeds and others that look like vegetable seeds.